scottlx/CNN_project/README.md

 An simple image recognition classfier using CNN, Keras and Tensorflow backend on Google Colab
 ## Dataset
 [Flower Recognition (Kaggle)](https://www.kaggle.com/alxmamaev/flowers-recognition) (only use daisy and dandelion)
-Test data are downloaded randomly form Google image
+Test data are downloaded randomly from Google image
 ## Directory
     /content/drive/My Drive/flowers/
         train/